Chapter 9: Guidelines for the Provision of Anaesthesia Services for an Obstetric Population 2020

 5.22

-There should be clear arrangements in contingency plans and an escalation policy for use should two emergencies occur simultaneously, including whom to call.
+There should be clear arrangements for contingency plans and an escalation policy should two emergencies occur simultaneously, including whom to call.

 The multidisciplinary team

-Care of the pregnant woman is delivered by teams rather than individuals.
-Effective teamwork has been shown to increase safety, while poor teamwork has the opposite effect.71,96 It is, therefore, important that obstetric anaesthetists develop effective leadership and team membership skills, with good working relationships and lines of communication with all other professionals, including those whose care may be needed for difficult cases.
-This includes midwives, obstetricians and neonatologists, as well as professionals from other disciplines such as intensive care, obstetric physicians, neurology, cardiology, haematology, radiology, general practitioners and other physicians and surgeons.
+Teams rather than individuals deliver care to pregnant women.
+Effective teamwork has been shown to increase safety, while poor teamwork has the opposite effect.95,126 It is, therefore, important that obstetric anaesthetists develop effective leadership and team membership skills, with good working relationships and lines of communication with all other professionals.
+This includes midwives, obstetricians, neonatologists and professionals from other disciplines such as intensive care, physicians (including neurology, cardiology and haematology), radiology, general practitioners and surgeons.

 5.25